 SUMMARY OF U.S. BUSINESS CONTINUITY PLAN

 The overall network design strategy fosters resiliency, continuous availability and failover for critical network/telecommunications services.
-Data centers have the capability to failover critical system components, and these processes operate in conjunction with procedures to support restoration of critical functions of the Company's business, including client connectivity, transaction processing and clearing & settlements.
+Data centers have the capability to failover critical system components and these processes operate in conjunction with procedures to support restoration of critical functions of the Firm’s business, including client connectivity, transaction processing and settlement.

 Integrated Management Structure

-Instinet Incorporated's BCP is subject to modification and it is updated periodically, as a result of recovery testing, site activation, or whenever there is a material change to a business area's critical functions.
-The plan summary provided herein will be updated accordingly and posted on the Company's website (www.instinet.com).
-Clients may alternatively obtain an updated summary by requesting a written copy by mail:
+Instinet's BCP is subject to modification and may be updated as a result of recovery testing, site activation, or as a result of a material change to the Firm’s business.
+The Plan summary provided herein will be updated accordingly and posted on the Firm’s website (www.instinet.com).
+Customers may alternatively obtain an updated summary by requesting a written copy by mail:

 309 West 49th Street